Joachim Raff: Compositions

 Richard Strauss was a pupil of Hans von Bülow, a friend of Raff's, and it has been said that Strauss was influenced in his early works by Raff.
-For example, Raff's Symphony No. 7 In the Alps (1877) could be compared with Strauss's An Alpine Symphony (1915).
+For example, Raff's Symphony No. 7 In the Alps (1877) could have been an inspiration to Strauss's An Alpine Symphony (1915).
 Much of Raff's music has been said to forecast the early works of Jean Sibelius.

 Raff also composed in most other genres, including concertos, opera, chamber music and works for solo piano.
-His chamber works include five violin sonatas, a cello sonata, a piano quintet, two piano quartets, a string sextet and four piano trios.
+His chamber works include five violin sonatas, a cello sonata, a piano quintet, two piano quartets, eight string quartets, a string sextet and four piano trios.
 Many of these works are now commercially recorded.
 He also wrote numerous suites, some for smaller groups (there are suites for piano solo and suites for string quartet), some for orchestra and one each for piano and orchestra and violin and orchestra.